OsBlaineOra/db-devops-tools/liquibase/README.md

 git push
 cd liquibase
 ```
 Switch to your Jenkins tab in your browser and make sure the build does not error.
-Once the build is complete, check the hol_prod data in SDW.
+Once the build is complete, check the hol_test data in SDW.

 ## GenerateChanglogFile - Reverse engineer your current schema
 ```